guillermooo/sublime-undocs/source/extensibility/snippets.rst

 ========

 Whether you are coding or writing the next vampire best-seller, you're likely to need certain short fragments of text again and again.
 Use snippets to save yourself tedious typing.
-Snippets are smart templates that will insert text for you, adapting it to their context.
+Snippets are smart templates that will insert text for you and adapt it to their context.

 To create a new snippet, select **Tools | New Snippet...** Sublime Text will present you with a skeleton for it.

-Snippets can be stored under any package's folder, but to keep it simple while you're learning, you can save them to your ``Packages/User`` folder.
+Snippets can be stored under any package's folder, but to keep it simple while you're learning, you can save them to your :path:`Packages/User` folder.

 Snippets File Format
 ********************

 Snippets typically live in a Sublime Text package.
-They are simplified XML files with the extension ``sublime-snippet``.
+They are simplified XML files with the extension *.sublime-snippet*.
 For instance, you could have a ``greeting.sublime-snippet`` inside an ``Email`` package.

 The structure of a typical snippet is as follows (including the default hints